Monroe Correctional Complex: History

 The Washington State Reformatory opened in 1910, making it the second oldest operational prison in Washington state, behind the Washington State Penitentiary.
 The next facility opened was the Special Offender Unit in 1980.
 In 1984 the Twin Rivers Corrections Center was opened.
 It is now known as the Twin Rivers Unit.
 In 1997 the Minimum Security Unit was opened.
 In 2007 the Intensive management unit was opened.

 During the 2020 coronavirus pandemic, the Monroe complex had eleven positive cases—five staff and six inmates in the same minimum security unit.
 Over 100 prisoners at the complex rioted on April 8 in response to the outbreak, but were broken up by corrections officers using crowd control tactics and an evacuation of housing units.
 The following day, Governor Inslee announced plans to release nonviolent offenders and at-risk inmates to lower the risk of infection.
+One prison guard died of complications from COVID-19 in May after being in contact with an inmate who had tested positive with the disease; his death was treated as being in the line of duty—the third in the facility's history.

-On April 26, 2024, 59-year-old immate Patrick Clay escaped the prison by breaking into an office through its window and stealing the keys to a truck in which he later drove off with.
+On April 26, 2024, 59-year-old inmate Patrick Clay escaped the prison by breaking into an office through its window and stealing the keys to a truck in which he later drove off with.
 He was apprehended in Seattle four days later.
 Clay had been serving a two-year-sentence for burglary, criminal mischief, theft and harassment at the time of the escape.
 He is now facing charges for escape and auto theft.

-Line of Duty Deaths

-The Monroe Correctional Complex has experienced 3 Line of Duty Deaths while operational.

-Benjamin Marshall: Power Plant Engineer died on April 26, 1951, at the Washington State Reformatory.
-Marshall was working as a night shift engineer at the facility when two inmates wounded him during an escape attempt.
-Both inmates, Robert R. Johnson and Luther J. Moore, were found guilty of first-degree murder and sentenced to life in prison for the murder.

-Jayme Beindl: On January 29, 2011, Officer Jayme Biendl was strangled to death with an amplifying cord by an inmate within prison walls.
-Inmate Byron Scherf was accused of the murder.
-Officer Biendl had repeatedly filed work orders for additional security measures to her supervisors which went unanswered.
-Inmate Byron Scherf was found guilty of the murder of Officer Biendl and sentenced to death.
-However, when Governor Jay Inslee was elected into office he placed a moratorium in favor of on all inmates on death row.

-Berisford Morse: 65 years of age, died on May 17, 2020 from complications related to the COVID-19 pandemic.
-Officer Morse was a 16-year veteran of the Department, most all of which was served at the Monroe Correctional Complex.